Sharing a Passion for Designer Accessories

 Based on her own career experiences, Lucy is positive about opportunities available in fashion.
 Its fast pace and possibilities for travel and networking are incredibly exciting, she says.

 Being able to share her knowledge and experience of the business is a rewarding way for the talented designer to engage with other creatives.
 She derives enormous satisfaction from watching students put their newly acquired skills into practice.
 There’s almost nothing better, in her view, than helping creatives build the essential technical skills and business know-how required by the industry.

 Of her own experience in the fashion industry, Lucy talks about how surprising it was to discover the industry’s focus on business.
 “I felt I was a business person first and a fashion designer second.
 The majority of my time was spent negotiating, looking at currencies, costing and facilitating production.”

-One of the topics Lucy teaches involves developing skills for modeling and making accessories.
-In a 3D printing laboratory that she oversees, the budding student designers can make any accessories of their choice.
-That is, providing they use industry tools which are made available to them.
+One of the topics Lucy teaches involves developing skills for modelling and making accessories.
+In a 3D printing laboratory that she oversees, the budding designers can make any accessories of their choice, using industry tools which are made available to them.
 These include laser cutters, 3D printers and something called a vacuum former that uses both heating and suction to shape things.
-Earrings, bags and necklaces are popular choices.
-It’s fun, but also provides valuable insights into testing ideas, development and sustainability.
+Her students are producing their own designer accessories in the form of earrings, bags and necklaces.
+It’s a fun process that also provides valuable insights into testing ideas, development and sustainability.

 Innovation is encouraged!